GerritCodeReview/aws-gerrit/master-slave/README.md

 If you need a testing LDAP server you can find details on how to easily create one in the [LDAP folder](../ldap/README.md).

+## Monitoring

+If you want to monitor your system, you can add a Prometheus and Grafana stack.
+[Here](../monitoring/README.md) you can find the details on how to add it.